Careers in Criminal Justice

 Students graduating in criminal justice will find positions available in many areas of criminal and juvenile justice facilities, including police agencies, court systems and correctional institutions on local, state and federal levels.
 Opportunities are also available in the area of counseling, for example,treatment and casework with reintegrative efforts such as halfway houses and runaway shelters.

-Those interested in pursuing graduate study are encouraged to consider pursuing a master's degree at Xavier University while employed.
-Masters degree students are now top-level decision makers in the field.
-Their positions include chief federal probation officer, FBI supervisor, and head of a state department of correction, with responsibility for the management of major correctional institutions in Ohio.
+Those interested in pursuing graduate study are encouraged to consider pursuing an online Master's degree at Xavier University while employed.
+Many of our Master's degree graduates are now top-level decision makers in the field.
+Their positions include chief federal probation officer, FBI supervisor, police chief, and head of a state department of correction, with responsibility for the management of major correctional institutions in Ohio.